Simple techniques to create a weathered and aged wood look for your next DIY project.

 Weathered wood has a knack for creating beautiful rustic charm.
 When using weathered wood as part of your home decor it adds great texture and warmth to a space.
 But who has years to wait for this type of wood to age?
+Create weathered wood in a few simple steps that only takes hours rather than years!

-New Method for Weathering Wood
+A New Technique for Weathering Wood

 While I love these methods, I wanted to find something that would speed up the weathering process.
 Luckily, a recent product I tried gives a weathered wood look in hours instead of days.

-How to Make Wood Look Weathered
+How to Make Wood Look Weathered Using Vintage Wood Solution

 Supplies You Will Need: